Smart home products do a lot.

 But sometimes, these smart devices aren’t as good at working together as they should be.
 They can be challenging to set up, or they may require you to add additional gear to your

 This is about to change in a big way, thanks to two industry-wide standards, Matter and Thread, developed by Google and more than a hundred other leading technology companies.
 Matter will make devices across major

-Matter is a set of protocols that guarantees your smart home device will be able to communicate with many other smart devices, even if they aren’t made by the same company.
+Matter is a set of protocols that enables your smart home device to communicate with many other smart devices, even if they aren’t made by the same company.
 As long as your new smart lock or

 “You can think of it as a kind of universal translator,” says Jonathan Hui, vice president of technology for Thread Group and principal software engineer at Google.
 “With Matter, many of your smart home devices are now speaking the same language.”

-Matter devices will work alongside all of your other Works with Google Home devices, so you can set up
+Matter devices will work alongside your other Works with Google Home devices, so you can set up

 Matter devices connect to each other locally over your home network using Wi-Fi or Thread, making your devices more responsive, reliable, and secure.
 (While older products may not be compatible with Matter, they’ll continue to work as they always have.)